 Look and Make

-Art programmes at the Ulster Museum engage pupils through conversation, close-looking and making.
-They provide a shared creative learning experience that is memorable and meaningful, delivered by an experienced team, who have in-depth subject knowledge and a passion for making art accessible to all.
-Each 60-minute workshop is delivered in two parts.
+Art is the perfect cross-curricular subject for schools, allowing exploration of a wide range of themes.
+Taking part in our art programmes at the Ulster Museum will provide your class with a creative learning experience that is memorable and meaningful, delivered by an experienced team.
+We have in-depth subject knowledge and a passion for making art accessible to all.
+Each workshop is delivered in two parts.
 Look - taking time in the gallery to focus and discuss what you see.
 Make - trying out some new creative techniques to make your own artwork inspired by what you’ve seen.
-Choose a workshop theme from one of the options available.
+Choose a workshop theme from one of the options available…

 Portraits and Personalities